ga4gh-rnaseq/schema/rnaget.md

 Content-Type: application/vnd.ga4gh.rnaget.v1.0.0+json; charset=us-ascii
 ```

+All response objects from the server are expected to be in JSON format, regardless of the response status code.

 ## Internet Media Types Handling

 When responding to a request a server MUST use the fully specified media type for that endpoint.
 When determining if a request is well-formed, a server MUST allow a internet type to degrade like so